 This exhibition shows why the canals of Amsterdam are so unique and why they are still so alive after 400 years.
 The experience is situated in an authentic canal house on one of the most beautiful spots of the Amsterdam Canal district.
 A sequence of five rooms on the first floor takes the visitor on a journey through time.

 As you move on, relive how the canal houses are built.
 As you walk through this room, feel the sand on your feet, watch the workers in action live and wade through the historic canals.
 The next room allows the visitor a glimpse of life in a canal house.
 A miniature canal house shows how people used to live in these houses throughout the centuries.
 By using Pepper’s ghost technique, the rooms seem to be inhabited by real people.

-In the last room, an enormous model of the ring of canals area takes central stage.
-Wall panels, which refer to the decorative paintings by Jurriaan Andriessen (1742-1819) on the main floor, bring the canals to life.
-Here the visitor will truly travel through time, from when the area had just been built to the most recent Gay Pride.
+In the last room, an enormous model of the ring of canals takes centre stage.
+The end film projected on a circular wall is connected to projection mapping on the model.
+Different elements light up or move on the model when they are mentioned in the film.
+Here the visitor truly travels through time, from when the area had just been built to the most recent Gay Pride.